An Expert Review of the Top Five Accessibility Checkers

 - The dashboard shows your audit results, including the site’s accessibility and performance.

-Pa11y is a tool for accessibility testing that helps to ensure that your website is accessible to everyone.
-Accessibility testing ensures that your website is accessible for both users with disabilities and users without disabilities.
+Pa11y is a tool for accessibility testing that helps ensure your website is accessible to everyone.

 If you want to see pa11y reports but can’t code, koa11y is for you!
 This desktop app creates a slick, easy-to-use interface for pa11y commands.

-Pa11y is an open-source, free application that allows anyone to use it.
+Pa11y is a free, open-source application, which means anyone can use it.
 Whether you have a small budget or just want to learn more about machine learning, Pa11y has what you need.

 - The first thing to do is install the pa11y core package, which gives you access to the pa11y command.